 Preparing and Eating Meals

-Similar to how men take charge of the grill in modern times, the ancient Greek men were typically in charge of roasting the meats on spits or over coals, while the women were responsible for boiling foods and baking them in the oven.
+Similar to how many men today are in charge of cooking on the grill, the men of ancient Greece were typically in control when roasting the meats on spits or over coals; the women were responsible for boiling foods and baking them in the oven.

 When it came time to enjoy the meal, aristocratic people sat or lounged on couches set before low tables laden with food and ate in a communal style.
-For the common man and aristocrat alike, utensils were not used; everything was eaten with the hands.
+For the common man as well as the aristocrat, utensils were not used; everything was eaten with the hands.
 Bread had many purposes at the dinner table—it was used to scoop out thick soups, as a napkin to clean hands, and, when thrown on the floor, was food for the slaves or the dogs.